SowmiyaEzhumalai/pangenome-pipeline/README.md

 # 🧬 Pangenome Pipeline

 A reproducible, Snakemake-based pipeline for bacterial pangenome construction and analysis.
-This workflow automates genome annotation with **Prokka**, pangenome clustering with **Roary**, visualization of core/accessory/unique gene distributions, and gene list extraction — all managed via isolated Conda environments.
+This workflow automates genome annotation with **Prokka**, pangenome clustering with **Roary**, visualization of core,accessory and unique gene distributions, and gene list extraction - all managed via isolated Conda environments.

 ---